tylerharter/cs301-projects/fall18/p10/README.md

 # Data

-For this project, you'll be using large JSON file with statistics about 175 countries, and 175 small JSON files, each with details about one country's capital.
+For this project, you'll be using one large JSON file with statistics about 175 countries, and 175 small JSON files, each with details about one country's capital.